Baltimore Office Visit FAQs

 Do intraocular injections hurt?

 No. Special eyedrops are used to numb the eye and eyelids prior to the injections.
 You should not feel any pain during the injections.

 You won’t blink.
 An eyelid speculum can be used to keep your eyelids open during the procedure.

 The use of hourly tears after an injection usually prevents any irritation from occurring.
 Rarely, you might have red, irritated eyes and tearing for a few days after the procedure.
 You can apply a cold compress to your eyes or take over-the-counter pain medication to relieve discomfort.

 Occasionally slight bleeding may develop on the surface of the eye where it was injected.
 This is cosmetic and similar to a bruise that can be seen after an injection elsewhere.
 The bleeding should quickly resolve on its own.
 In a very small number of cases, infection can occur.
 Any pain, loss of vision, floaters, swelling, severe redness or excessive tearing should prompt an immediate call to the treating physician.

-If you have additional questions for Dr. Elman, please contact Elman Retina Group today.
+If you have additional questions for our ophthalmologists, please contact the Elman Retina Group today.